phelipetls/blog/content/posts/using-storybook-and-msw-in-react-native/index.md

 # Porting `msw-storybook-addon` to React Native

-A decorator is simply a function that do something before rendering the storybok, which is a React component.
+A decorator is simply a function that does something before rendering the storybok, which is a React component.

 Here's what we need to do before rendering the story: